Viji Manuel: Career

 Viji Manuel started his career as bass guitarist for composer Shyam and then went to work for many established composers such as M. S. Viswanathan, K. V. Mahadevan and with Ilaiyaraaja as acoustic guitarist.
 He also recorded a Christmas album with his father.

-He also composed music for two films: Idhaya Vaasal (1991) and Iravu Sooriyan (1991) however he stopped composing for films due to interfering from producers who insist on "giving me reference songs".
-Viji composed the score of Thulluvadho Ilamai (2002) at the request of Yuvan Shankar Raja who had to leave for London on an urgent work.
+Manuel composed the music for two films: Idhaya Vaasal and Iravu Sooriyan (both 1991).
+He stopped composing for further films due to interference from producers and directors, although he composed the score of Thulluvadho Ilamai (2002) at the request of Yuvan Shankar Raja who had to leave for London on an urgent work.
 His final film where he played keyboard was Kanithan (2016) which was released a year later after his death.

 Personal life

 Viji Manuel was married, and has a son born in 1974.
-In the late 2000s, Viji broke his femur after a slip and fall, and was inactive professionally for almost five years until 2014.
+In the late 2000s, Manuel broke his femur after a slip and fall, and was inactive professionally for almost five years until 2014.
 He died on 15 August 2015 at the age of 64 due to kidney ailments.